superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

             Self: The query object itself.

         Raises:
+            InvalidInputException:
-            QueryException: If multiple Param objects are provided or Param is mixed with other field types.
+                - If multiple Param objects are provided or Param is mixed with other field types.
-            TypeException: If any of the fields are of unsupported types.
+                - If any of the fields are of unsupported types.
-            FieldException: If any of the schema fields are not part of the schema.
+                - If any of the schema fields are not part of the schema.
-            ValueError: If any of the spaces in metadata is not a Space.
+                - If any of the spaces in metadata is not a Space.

     `select_all(self, metadata: collections.abc.Sequence[superlinked.framework.dsl.space.space.Space] | None = None) ‑> superlinked.framework.dsl.query.query_descriptor.QueryDescriptor`
     :   Select all fields from the schema to be returned in the query results.